 The board assesses performance based on a measure of earnings before tax.
 Other information provided to the board is measured in a manner consistent with that in the financial statements.
 Total segment assets exclude assets and liabilities that are managed on a central basis.
 These balances are part of the reconciliation to the total balance sheet assets and liabilities.
 Inter-segment pricing is determined on an arms-length basis.

-The Group comprises the following segments: the manufacture of metal presswork and the distribution of bulk material handling components.
+The Group comprises the following segments: the manufacture of metal presswork, and the 4B Division, supplier of bulk material handling components.

 4. SEGMENTAL INFORMATION (CONTINUED)